hjstobart/msc-computational-finance/README.md

 ## Note:
 Dear reader,

 This is simply a repository of some of the assignments I undertook during my time on the Master’s Programme: MSc Computational Finance, at UCL.
 It does not include those that required handwritten answers, as they would be far too specific and perhaps difficult to follow in places.
-In truth, I do not expect them to be of much interest to the average reader as some of them answer a set of questions which I have not provided – as it would be inappropriate to do so.

-Please be aware that I __strongly advise__ you do not copy them as you will almost undoubtedly trigger the plagiarism protocols in place, I merely hope they will offer an idea of what is expected.
+In truth, I do not expect them to be of much interest to the average reader as some of them answer a set of questions which I have not provided – as it would be inappropriate to do so, I merely hope they will offer an idea of what is expected.

 H ✌️